rajarshidattapy/anymind_stellar/README.md

 # Anymind 🧠

-**Anymind is a full-stack AI agent runtime for creating, monetizing, and distributing intelligence.**
+**Anymind is a AI agent runtime for creating, monetizing, and distributing intelligence.**

 It enables developers and creators to build stateful AI agents, package their intelligence into reusable memory capsules, and monetize access through programmable micropayments.